nanoc/nanoc.app/content/docs/guides/deploying-nanoc-sites.md

 <pre title="Performing a dry run"><span class="prompt">%</span> <kbd>nanoc deploy --target public --dry-run</kbd></pre>

-You can override the options that nanoc uses for invoking rsync.
-The following example will make sure that all existing files on the remote server are deleted after uploading (use with caution!).
+### Deleting stray files

+nanoc will, by default, only update files that have changes, and not remove any files from the remote destination.
+If you _do_ want to let <kbd>nanoc deploy</kbd> remove any files on the destination that are not part of the nanoc site, you can modify the options used for rsync to include `--delete-after`, like this:

-<pre title="Custom rsync options in the deployment configuration"><code class="language-yaml">options: [ '-gpPrtvz', '--delete-after' ]</code></pre>
+<pre title="Custom rsync options in the deployment configuration"><code class="language-yaml">options: [ '-aP', '--delete-after' ]</code></pre>

+Use this with caution!

 With git
 --------